webpy/webpy.github.com/tutorial3.en.md

 and change the definition of `index.GET` to:

     def GET(self, name):
-        print render.index(name)
+        return render.index(name)

 and delete the line setting name.
 Now visit `/Joe` and it should say hello to Joe.

-If you wish to learn more about web.py templates, vist the [templetor page](/templetor).
+If you wish to learn more about web.py templates, vist the [templetor page](/docs/0.3/templetor).

 ## Databasing